chocolatey/choco-wiki/Proxy-Settings-for-Chocolatey.md

 ```

 # Using Chocolatey behind a proxy server
-If you want chocolatey to go through a proxy, set the environment variables `http_proxy` and `https_proxy` to point to the proxy address.
+If you want Chocolatey to go through a proxy, set the environment variables `http_proxy` and `https_proxy` to point to the proxy address.
 The format would be `address:port`.

 ## Powershell - environment variable set-up